MaikolSoro/bebidas/README.md

 It is a website, which is about searching for different drink recipes, using context api.

 ## 🚀 Installation
    ## Prerequisites

    - Have yarn installed
    - Node 12 LTS.

  ## Installation
-  - fork and clone the repository to your account or download the latest release.
+  - fork and  ```sh clone ```the repository to your account or download the latest release.
   - Open the cloned repository on your machine.
   - Run  yarn install to get all the dependencies.
   - Run yarn start and navigate to http://localhost:3000/
 ## 📷 Preview
 ![Captura de pantalla (160)](https://user-images.githubusercontent.com/46753453/91243694-cc80c580-e707-11ea-8cfc-4f61c079b097.png)